BCcampus/pressbooks-textbook/README.txt

 == Changelog ==

 See: https://github.com/BCcampus/pressbooks-textbook/commits/master for more detail

+= 1.0.8 (2014/05/06) =
+* adding spell check to tinyMCE
+* fix for checking active plugins at book level
+* disable including license in feeds (for a valid EPUB export)

 = 1.0.7 (2014/05/02) =
 * fix filtering of root child themes (thanks John!)